OmarMahin/Temperature_Dataset_Project/README.md

       - Renaming values for better understanding
       - Visualizing different columns to understand the relation between them and the temperature
       - Analyzing and determining which countries are facing rapid temperature increase

+**Resutlts and take-home information**

+From the analyzation we got that in Mongolia,Kazakhstan,Norway,Australia,Ukraine temperature has increased a lot from 1995 to 2020 due to global warming.I also realised that using barplot result more clear visualization than using scatterplot.

+**What could be done in the future?**

+* Predicting temperature using region name, country name and month name
+* Separating all countrys according to year for better visualization
+* Using different plots like boxplot,regplot etc.